Sylius/Sylius/docs/components_and_bundles/bundles/SyliusGridBundle/your_first_grid.rst

                         class: AppBundle\Entity\Supplier
                         repository:
                             method: mySupplierGridQuery

 .. note::

     The repository method has to return a queryBuilder object, since the query has to adjustable depending on the filters and sorting the user later applies.
-    Furthermore, all sub entities you wish to use later for filtering have to be ``JOIN``ed explicitely in the query.
+    Furthermore, all sub entities you wish to use later for filtering have to be joined explicitely in the query.

 Then you can set up your filter to accordingly:

 .. code-block:: yaml